Dhuruvm/NoteCanvasAI/replit.md

 ### Key Design Decisions

+1. **Multi-Model AI Architecture**: 6+ specialized AI models for comprehensive visual generation and content processing
+2. **Real-time Preview System**: Live PDF preview with proper fonts, colors, and responsive design
+3. **Visual Generation Pipeline**: Automated creation of charts, infographics, and visual elements
-1. **Database Choice**: PostgreSQL with Neon for scalability and JSON support for flexible note structures
+4. **Database Choice**: PostgreSQL with Neon for scalability and JSON support for flexible note structures
-2. **AI Provider**: Google Gemini for advanced content analysis and structured output capabilities
+5. **AI Provider**: Google Gemini + Multi-Model AI system for advanced content analysis and visual generation
-3. **Frontend Framework**: React with TypeScript for type safety and component reusability
+6. **Frontend Framework**: React with TypeScript for type safety and component reusability
-4. **State Management**: TanStack Query for efficient server state caching and synchronization
+7. **State Management**: TanStack Query for efficient server state caching and synchronization
-5. **File Processing**: In-memory processing with size limits for security and performance
+8. **File Processing**: In-memory processing with size limits for security and performance
-6. **Session Management**: PostgreSQL-backed sessions for persistence and scalability
+9. **Session Management**: PostgreSQL-backed sessions for persistence and scalability

-The architecture prioritizes developer experience with TypeScript throughout, efficient data fetching patterns, and a clean separation between client and server concerns while maintaining real-time user feedback during AI processing operations.
+The architecture prioritizes multi-model AI processing for superior visual output, real-time user feedback, comprehensive PDF generation with proper typography, and advanced visual elements including charts and infographics.
+The system uses 6+ specialized AI models working in parallel for optimal content analysis, design optimization, and visual generation.